tenebrius1/tp/docs/UserGuide.md

 1. Ensure you have Java `11` or above installed on your computer.
 2. [Download](https://github.com/AY2122S1-CS2103T-T17-2/tp/releases/tag/v1.2) the latest `CLITutors.jar`.
-3. Copy the file to the folder you want to use as the *home folder* for your AddressBook.
+3. Copy the file to the folder you want to use as the *home folder* for `CLITutors`.
 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data: <br> ![Ui](images/Ui.png)
 5. Type the command in the command box and press `Enter` to execute it.
 Here are example commands you can try:
     - `add`: add a tutor/student to the program